Exact logic

 LEAP has built-in precedent automation that can include deadline calculations, but the reminders are basic and don’t escalate.
 There’s no “nobody has done anything about this deadline that’s in 48 hours” alert.
 That’s the gap where automation bridges LEAP’s limitations.

-Smokeball’s auto-time recording is excellent, which means we can cross-reference deadline urgency with actual logged activity — if Smokeball shows no time entries on a matter with an approaching deadline, that’s a signal something’s been missed.
+Smokeball’s auto-time recording is strong, which makes it possible to cross-reference deadline urgency with actual logged activity — if Smokeball shows no time entries on a matter with an approaching deadline, that’s a signal something’s been missed.

 Start with your highest-risk deadlines first.
 Don’t try to automate every calendar entry on day one.
 Begin with limitation periods and court filing deadlines — the ones where missing them has irreversible consequences.
 Once that’s working reliably, expand to discovery deadlines, hearing dates, and internal review dates.